TransferWare/epc/README.md

 installed into the same lib and bin directories (e.g. use the same prefix when installing).

-This section explains how to install the complete toolkit (including the PL/SQL library).
+This section explains how to install everything except the database.

 ### Preconditions